jrjoacir/template-ruby-grape-api/README.md

 In this project exist endpoint examples for **Project** and **Healthcheck** resources.
 We believe with these examples the developer can develop his/her application.

-We continue to improve this project according new ideas and suggestions appear, or according bugs are found.
+We will continue to improve this project according new ideas and suggestions appear, or according bugs are found.

 ## Dependencies